safe-global/safe-core-sdk/guides/integrating-the-safe-core-sdk.md

   ```

 We can specify the `nonce` of our Safe transaction as long as it is not lower than the current Safe nonce.
 If multiple transactions are created but not executed they will share the same `nonce` if no `nonce` is specified, validating the first executed transaction and invalidating all the rest.
-We can prevent this by calling the method `getNextNonce` from the Safe Service Client instance.
+We can prevent this by calling the method `getNextNonce` from the Safe API Kit instance.
 This method takes all queued/pending transactions into account when calculating the next nonce, creating a unique one for all different transactions.

 ```js
 const nonce = await safeService.getNextNonce(safeAddress)